JimFawcett/NewSite/Code/Projects/Spec_driven_TextFinder/Cpp_Spec_driven_TextFinder/Cpp_Spec_driven_TextFinder_Entry/Spec_Cpp_TextFinder_Entry.md

 - Exit code 0: all startup steps and traversal completed, or `/H true` printed help.
 Match count and unopenable root paths do not affect the exit code.
 - Exit code 1: `Cpp_TextFinder_Cmdline` parsing failed, `/r` was a malformed regex, or `Cpp_TextFinder_Output` construction failed.
-- Match records are always emitted through `Cpp_TextFinder_Output`.
-Per-file announcements — emitted by `Cpp_TextFinder_Dirnav` — also flow through `Cpp_TextFinder_Output`: under `/h true` (the default), no announcement is emitted for files without matches; under `/h false`, every file examined is announced through `Cpp_TextFinder_Output` regardless of match state.
-Unopenable-path notices are formatted by the binary as `cannot open [path]` and passed to `Cpp_TextFinder_Output` for display.
+- Match records and every announcement are emitted through `Cpp_TextFinder_Output` by `Cpp_TextFinder_Dirnav`, in the forms and under the gating Spec_TextFinder.md §3.4 fixes.
+The binary formats none of them, including notices about root paths it supplied.
 Diagnostics for the three failure modes are written to stderr by the binary.
 A parse failure and a malformed regex are usage diagnostics, whose text Spec_TextFinder.md §5.2 fixes byte for byte: the binary writes the string `Cpp_TextFinder_Cmdline` composed for a parse failure unaltered, and composes the malformed-regex one itself from the same table.
 An output-construction failure is not about what the user typed, so it is not a usage diagnostic and carries no usage line.

 ## 8. Build

 Per [Cpp_TextFinder_Structure.md](../Cpp_TextFinder_Structure.md):

-- Language: C++23.
-- Build system: CMake target that produces the executable `Cpp_TextFinder`.
+- CMake target producing the executable `Cpp_TextFinder`.
 - `Cpp_TextFinder_Entry` is a conventional translation unit (not a module); consumes the three libraries via `import` and `std` via `import std;`.
-- Toolchain minimums for C++ Modules with `import std;`: GCC 14+, Clang 17+, or MSVC 19.36+ (Visual Studio 2022 17.6+).
-CMake 3.28+ recommended for module support.

 ## 9. Non-Goals